edwardlee098/edwardlee098.github.io/_publications/2015-08-01-heuristic-algorithms-scheduling.md

 ---
-title: "Using heuristic algorithms to solve the scheduling problems with job-dependent and machine-dependent learning effects"
+title: "2015 Using heuristic algorithms to solve the scheduling problems with job-dependent and machine-dependent learning effects"
 collection: publications
 category: manuscripts
 permalink: /publication/2015-08-01-heuristic-algorithms-scheduling